 Frequently Asked Questions

-The Snoring Intervention via Elevoplasty™ in a Non-Surgical Clinical Environment (S.I.LE.N.C.E.)
-Study, sponsored by Zelegent, Inc., is an in-office clinical investigation of the Elevo™ Kit Snoring Intervention Device for the treatment of non-Obstructive Sleep Apnea (non-OSA) snoring.
-The Elevo™ Kit Snoring Intervention Device is an Investigational Device.
-CAUTION — INVESTIGATIONAL DEVICE.
-LIMITED BY FEDERAL (UNITED STATES) LAW TO INVESTIGATIONAL USE.
+The Snoring Intervention via Elevoplasty® in a Non-Surgical Clinical Environment (S.I.LE.N.C.E.)
+Study, sponsored by Zelegent, Inc., was a 2017-18 in-office clinical investigation of the Elevo® Set Snoring Intervention Device for the treatment of non-Obstructive Sleep Apnea (non-OSA) snoring.

 The ‘Z’ is evocative of sleep.
 Zelegent rhymes with intelligent and sounds somewhat like elegant, which fits our mission to create the most elegant, simple-to-use, effective and desirable snoring-corrective surgical tool.
 Also, the name contains ENT, like successful ENT companies Acclarent, Entellus, ENTrigue, and Intersect ENT.